I love design. Everything about it excites me. Everything that surrounds it is interesting to me.

 One of the aims of COMMONWEALTH is to give designers new ways to see, while helping lead them to discover and learn about new ways of knowing.
 It exists to help people use design to do good, to make better products, and to help others.

 Empathy, compassion, flexibility, and self-discovery can be developed over time and contribute to the meaningfulness of a designer’s work.
 Designers can learn to practice silence and deep listening.
 They should spend time reflecting.
-They should debate the role of the rational mind being the only source of their observation of the world, their intent, and ultimately their design work.
+They should debate the role of the rational mind being the only source of their observation of the world.
+They should question their intent, and ultimately their own design work.
 They should explore their craft in greater detail, their processes, and the mindsets that move them as creators and makers of wonder.

-The tools we use to produce design and creative work have become far more accessible to large audiences.
+It’s no surprise that the tools we use to produce design and creative work have become far more accessible to large audiences.
 And so the emphasis on mindsets—how we determine what to put into our work—will drive the future of design.
+This will separate the designer from the producer.

 Think about the music industry.
 There’s the subject (the sound, the song, or what you’re listening to) and the object (what you’re listening on).
 Companies can’t improve the quality of audio delivery in a noticeable way for most people because we’re limited by the frequency ranges we’re able to hear.
-Even if the object could reproduce sounds above 20kHz or below 20Hz, we’d never notice.
+Even if a new set of headphones could reproduce sounds above 20kHz or below 20Hz, we’d never be able to tell the difference.
 Of course, headphones are getting smaller in size, but even they have limitations: At some point they will be too small and become dangerous to our ears.
+Design in this space is limited.

 The Internet made publishing available to anyone, leaving journalism to seek out its essence again as keepers of truth.
 Following that, design software has compelled the dedicated designer to seek out their own essence as they set are charged with creating joyful experiences for others.
 They are compelled to design their own productive thought processes.
-They are compelled to explore impact, rather than the act of creation.
-They are compelled to confront their own shortcomings, biases, and sticking points.
+They are compelled to explore impacts rather than simply create.
 And this is a good thing: They are compelled to think in ways in which design software will never be able to—no matter how sophisticated the code.

 In Censorship Now!, Ian Sevonius argues that we are being shamed into having fewer possessions (Hoarders on A&E), ridding ourselves of our stuff (Marie Kondo), and trading it all in for smaller, more expensive, and instantly obsolete devices we can not properly dispose of.
 And everything we believe we need lives in the cloud.
-This is a very current mental model of how things work.
+This is a very current mental model of how things work, and I both embrace it and am a victim of it as well.
 It is a by-product of laissez-faire design economics.
 It’s the opposite of Mingei.
+Again, it’s a perspective worth exploring as are most mental models.

-And I am absolutely guilty of it.
 Mental models are a playground for designers.
 I personally like the contemplative mental models: Religion, mythology, contemplative practices, mysticism, art movements, cults, and so forth.
-These are all important viewpoints in the new story of design that’s being written as we speak.
+These perspectives drive me to think about design in vastly new ways.
+They’re important viewpoints in the new story of design that’s being written as we speak.
+I hope that it’s a perspective that I can discuss through my work.

 I’ve learned to embrace Dogen’s position: There is no path to enlightenment outside of everyday actions.
 And so the path to creating better “things” makes its way through our everyday lives, the projects we’re working on, the materials and software we use, the way we conduct research, how we see different people, the standards we hold ourselves to, the stories we’ve told ourselves.
 In the end, all design hinges on what we put into it.